Thursday, October 30, 2014

 Arakoon National Park

-Arakoon is closer to home than Crowdy Bay National Park and we normally combine staying here on our way home.
-We have again pre-booked site 13 under the Norfolk pine trees with the bay behind our site.
-The couple camped bedside us where here forty years ago when the Norfolk pines were planted and the camping was free.
+Arakoon is closer to home than Crowdy Bay National Park, and we usually stop there on our way back.
+We have once again pre-booked site 13 beneath the Norfolk pine trees, with the bay behind our site.
+The couple camping next to us was here forty years ago when the Norfolk pines were planted, and camping was free of charge.
 They have camped here every year since then.

-The campground faces due west across the bay to South West Rocks and the sunsets are quite spectacular.
-I think its probably the only location on the east coast where you can photograph the sun setting across water.
+The campsite faces due west across the bay to South West Rocks, and the sunsets are truly spectacular.
+It's probably the only spot on the East Coast where you can photograph the sun setting over water.

-This site gives us easy access to the water and more importantly it gives our solar panels enough light until the sun sets.
-We have booked for seven nights and plan to just relax with walks along the beach and include plenty of swimming.
+This site provides easy access to water, and more importantly, it supplies our solar panels with enough light until sunset.
+We have booked for seven nights and plan to relax with walks along the beach and enjoy plenty of swimming.

-It was lovely to meet Karen and Ken, who follow our blog and recognized our 4WD and van.
-They were first time visitors to Arakoon after reading one of our blog entries and have recently taken a tour at the Bushtracker factory.
-Their plan is to place an order in the not too distant future.
-We mentioned how we print our blog trips as hard cover coffee table books.
+It was lovely to meet Karen and Ken, who follow our blog and recognised our 4WD and van.
+They were first-time visitors to Arakoon after reading one of our blog entries and have recently taken a tour of the Bushtracker factory.
+Their plan is to place an order in the not-too-distant future.
+We mentioned how we print our blog trips as hardcover coffee table books.
 They were interested in the address, so here it is:

 blogspot.sharedbook.com/blog2print/googleblogger/index.html

-Its the first time in many years of coming here we have had seven beautiful sunny days, the only downside is the camp area has never looked so dry.
+It’s the first time in many years of visiting that we have had seven beautiful, sunny days; the only downside is that the camp area has never looked so dry.

-One day returning to our campsite after shopping in South West Rocks we followed a Bushtracker heading to Arakoon.
-Nina and Greg in their 20' BT were passing through on their way home to Newcastle and popped in for a chat.
+One day, returning to our campsite after shopping in South West Rocks, we followed a Bushtracker heading towards Arakoon.
+Nina and Greg, in their 20s, BT, were passing through on their way home to Newcastle and popped in for a chat.

-During our stay we enjoyed a breakfast and lunch at the restaurant within the park.
+During our stay, we enjoyed breakfast and lunch at the restaurant within the park.
 The restaurant is also open for dinner on Friday and Saturday nights.

 Thursday, October 16, 2014